luishsr/provable-vm/README.md

 4. Push the branch: `git push origin feature-branch-name`
 5. Submit a pull request.

+## Credits
+This project was created and maintained by [Luis Soares](https://github.com/luishsr).
+Contributions are welcome!

 # License:
 This project is licensed under the MIT License.
 See the LICENSE file for details.